Realtime fMRI 4H PSYCH4023

 Requirements of Entry

-Successful completion of level 3H psychology single honours
+Successful completion of level 3H Basics of fMRI course PSYCH4090

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-Functional brain imaging has become an essential tool in Biopsychology and Neuroscience that has changed the way we think about the brain today.
-This course aims to give an in-depth introduction to the basics of functional magnetic resonance imaging (fMRI).
-The course will cover physical and physiological basics of the fMRI-signal, experimental strategies, and analysis principles.
+Realtime functional brain imaging (rt-fMRI) has opened up the possibility that training individuals to control their own brain activity can bring about changes in behaviour and mental health.
+This course aims to give an in-depth introduction to the basics of realtime functional magnetic resonance imaging (rt-fMRI).
+The course will cover basics of the fMRI-signal, experimental strategies, analysis techniques and evaluation of the capability to achieve clinical outcomes and behavioural change.

 Intended Learning Outcomes of Course